AaronEC/CBR-House-Price-Recommender/README.md

 The system also adjusts for inflation as per client’s request (3% for every 3 months since sale).

+# Limitations:
+- Has no UI, as it's a basic university project and not for deployment, only outputs to database and terminal.
+- Distances from customer house need to be input into the database manually, again, as a basic university project, implementing a mapping API to calculate distance from address is beyond the scope of this project.

 # Original brief:
 When an estate agency agrees to represent a client who is selling their house, the first thing to do is apply a residential property valuation to determine what price to put on the house.
 To